-Line 7-Taxable Medicare wages and tips.-Use this line to report all wages and tips subject to the Medicare portion of social security.
-Also include any sick pay and taxable fringe benefits subject to Medicare taxes.
-See section 5 of Circular E for information on types of wages subject to Medicare taxes.
+Line 7a-Taxable Medicare wages and tips.
+Report all wages and tips subject to Medicare tax.
+Also include any sick pay and taxable fringe benefits subject to Medicare tax.
+See section 5 of Circular E for information on types of wages subject to Medicare tax.
 There is no limit on the amount of wages subject to Medicare tax.
 If none of the payments are subject to Medicare tax, mark the checkbox in line 8.